All Episodes

 Out in Puget Sound, you've got all these islands.

-There are I don't know, sixteen million people a year that ride these things back and forth to work.
+There are, I don't know, 16 million people a year that ride these things back and forth to work.

-I mean, this thing is it is the only tr well, there's ways around, but it would take you uh a day to drive around uh the long way.
+I mean, this thing is, it is the only, well, there's ways around, but it would take you a day to drive around the long way.

-So I mean these things are really critical to moving people to and from Seattle and out to the islands where the people live and uh back and forth.
+So, I mean, these things are really critical to moving people to and from Seattle and out to the islands where the people live and back and forth.

-You uh you got people that walk on, and you got cars that drive onto the main deck of the ferry boat, but they've got two or three decks above that, with hundreds, if not well, and thousands of people when you put all the ferry boats together at the same time.
+You've got people that walk on, and you got cars that drive onto the main deck of the ferry boat, but they've got two or three decks above that with hundreds, if not, well, thousands of people when you put all the ferry boats together at the same time.

 If you're ever in Seattle, you see these ferry boats plying the Puget Sound waterways going back and forth to the docks around the Seattle area.

-Well, they've got these um people get on these boats and they fly and they that's a it's a nice little uh trip around Puget Sound.
+Well, they've got these people get on these boats, and it's a nice little trip around Puget Sound.

 But they've got these two guys that have been making everybody nervous up there.

-So one of the guys who worked for the Washington State ferry system snapped a photo of them.
+So one of the guys who works for the Washington State Ferry System snapped a photo of them.

 They've got dozens of these things.